D3SOX/browser-audio-tools/README.md

 3. Processing happens locally in a Web Worker
 4. You download the result directly — nothing leaves your machine

+## PWA & Offline Support

+This app is an installable Progressive Web App (PWA) that works fully offline:

+- **Install it**: On supported browsers, you'll see an "Install" option in the browser's address bar or menu
+- **Works offline**: After visiting once, the app and ffmpeg engine are cached locally.
+You can use it without an internet connection
+- **Self-hosted ffmpeg**: The ffmpeg.wasm core files (~30 MB) are bundled with the app, not loaded from external CDNs, ensuring reliable offline operation
+- **Offline indicator**: The footer shows "(offline ready)" when the service worker is active

+Note: The first visit requires an internet connection to download and cache all assets.
+Subsequent visits work fully offline.

 ## Features

 - **Add Noise + Concat**: Prepends pink or white noise to your track